 Embraer Legacy 600

-Embraer is more convinced that business aviation is facing a slow recovery than it was last year, when it last issued its forecast for the executive aviation sector.
+Embraer believes that business aviation is facing a slower recovery than it was last year, when it last issued its forecast for the executive aviation sector.
 Claudio Camelier, Embraer vice president for executive jet market intelligence, said that there are still concerns about how sustainable the economic recovery will be with forecast gross domestic product growth rates having dipped slightly this year.